 5 ways to help teens and children process tragedy

-Recent news headlines tell stories of violence and security threats in local schools.
-Teens and children may feel anxiety when they hear people talk about events, such as the Marysville-Pilchuck High School shootings or security threats at Franklin Pierce High School.
+Recent news headlines tell stories of terrorism in Paris, France.
+Teens and children may feel anxiety when they hear people talk about these attacks.

 For advice about how to talk to your family and help them express their feelings, we turned to Bob Beilke, Ph.D., a pediatric and clinical child psychologist who has worked for 21 years at Mary Bridge Children’s Hospital & Health Center in Tacoma, Wash.